Master's fees and funding

 Any scholarship awarded will be applied as a reduction in the annual tuition fee for the course, rather than as a cash payment.

-Successful applicants will be informed of an award by the end of July in the year their course starts.
+If you are successful, you will be informed by the end of July in the year your course starts.

 The University of Manchester is offering 100 bursaries for master’s students, each worth £3,000 in funding, to UK and EU students who will be starting taught or research master’s courses in September 2017.